I believe many of them can be answered more in-depth or just better so I’ve decided to collect the FAQ and answer them in this article.

 - How important is the order of UTM parameters in URLs?

-- Is there any way to generate UTM parameters for my website URLs that contains an anchor (#)?
+- Is there any way to generate UTM tags for my website URLs that contains an anchor (#)?

 - Should I tag internal links on my website?